Chenoa

-María Laura Corradini Falomir (born June 25, 1975, in Mar del Plata, Argentina) popularly known as Chenoa, is an Argentine-Spanish music artist who rose to fame as a contestant on reality television singing competition Operación Triunfo.
+María Laura Corradini Falomir (born June 25, 1975), known professionally as Chenoa, is an Argentine-Spanish music artist who rose to fame as a contestant on reality television singing competition Operación Triunfo.
 Her music style could be described as pop.
 Most of her music is in Spanish, although a few tracks on some albums were recorded in English.
-Although her albums are not readily available in the U.S. record shelves as they are in Spain and Latin America, they can be found on the Internet.
 She has sold more than 1,000,000 records since 2002.

 Early life

 Chenoa was born in Mar del Plata, Argentina on June 25, 1975, although her family moved to Mallorca, Spain, when she was eight.
 She grew up in a musical family; both parents were musicians who used to sing in hotels at live music shows.
 At the age of 16, Chenoa began to sing professionally, taking part in her parents' show.
 When her mother fell ill, Chenoa had to stand in for her.
 Her fathers family is of Italian descent and her maternal grandmother is Lebanese.

 She graduated as a nursery school teacher and started performing in the Casino de Mallorca shows when she was 20.
 There, Chenoa acquired a good stage presence before entering the first edition of the Spanish television show Operación Triunfo in 2001.